fazledyn/fazledyn/README.md

 ## I'm Ataf.
 Welcome to my GitHub profile! 👋
 I am a CSE Graduate from BUET, currently living in Dhaka, Bangladesh.
 I work as a Secure Software Developer at [OpenRefactory](www.openrefactory.com) in collaboration with [OpenSSF](github.com/ossf) on [Project Alpha Omega](https://alpha-omega.dev/).
 In this project, we find and fix bugs in open source software projects.
-For a detailed information, you can have a look [here](https://github.com/ossf/alpha-omega/tree/main/alpha/engagements/2023/OpenRefactory).
+For a detailed information, you can have a look at my [Open Source Software (OSS) Bug Fixing Spreadsheet](https://docs.google.com/spreadsheets/d/e/2PACX-1vT41_0Td-dXXsu9Uu0lKpZP_pLnyNCjR6sL13I_VSXp0_5WusgzCgZkkbC1LWMvogB5s0wEVnCvTLOn/pubhtml)

-\- Check out my public contributions at [my work profile](https://github.com/fazledyn-or)

 ## Apart From That